ILikeDogz/Rust_Watch_Project/README.md

 #### Display setup
   Description:

-  Abstracts the display setup to be as simple as setup_display(), to make it easy to swap displays later that may use a different driver.
+  Abstracts the display setup to be as simple as a call of setup_display, to make it easy to swap displays later that may use a different driver.

   Location: src/display.rs